PatternsTechGit/PT_Angular-Materials-Side/README.md

 Angular Material provides two sets of components designed to add collapsible side content (often navigation, though it can be any content) alongside some primary content.
 These are the sidenav and drawer components.

-The sidenav components are designed to add side content to a fullscreen app.
+The sidenav components are designed to add side content to a full screen app.
 For more details click link https://material.angular.io/components/sidenav/overview

 ## About this exercise

-Previously we scafolded a new Angular application in which we have integrated
+Previously we scaffolded a new Angular application in which we have integrated

 * FontAwesome Library for icons
 * Bootstrap Library for styling buttons